Vagga may supervise multiple processes with single command. This is very useful for running multiple-component and/or networking systems.

 /proc and so on.

-There are three basic modes of operation:
+There are two basic modes of operation:

 stop-on-failure– stops all processes as soon as any single one is dead (default)